mbranchnl/proxmox/README.md

 - ansible
 - requests
 - proxmoxer

+## Known issues

+### VM resource upgrade

+Due to some minor issues upgrading of resources is currently disabled

+### Power state

+Currently all VM's need to be in a powered-on state

+### Cloudinit

 The templates you build must use cloudinit inside your proxmox installation and have qemu-qa installed.
 To be able to set hostname etc. configure qemu-qa with;